DOI-ONRR/doi-extractives-data/_how-it-works/aml-fees.md

 ### Map of sites

-To see AML data by location, visit OSMRE's [data site](https://amlis.osmre.gov/Map.aspx) and click on 'Mapping' in the navigation bar.
+To see AML data by location, visit the {{ "OSMRE" | term }} [data site](https://amlis.osmre.gov/Map.aspx) and click on 'Mapping' in the navigation bar.

 To see data by completed, funded, and unfunded sites, click on 'Summary.' <a href="https://amlis.osmre.gov/Map.aspx"><img src="{{ site.baseurl }}/public/img/AML_OSMREmap.png" alt="image of Office of Surface Mining Reclamation and Enforcement's data site." class="article_img-100 u-margin-top u-margin-bottom"></a>